Huythanh0x/linked-blog-starter-md/Cursor.md

 I often like telling the LLM to `think about 3 different strategies/approaches, pick the best one, and give your rationale for why you chose it.` So I created a rule for it, `7-possible-solutions-thinking.mdc`

+#### Using AI to Critique and Improve Your Workflow
+Actively adding new rule